-They’re a big business.
-Here are just a few of them.
+Small business scams are a big business.
+Here are just a few examples of them.

-One of the most widely used and veteran small business scams is billing you for listing your company in an industry directory that no one else has ever heard of.
-There’s a reason for that: Many of those directories, however, simply don’t exist.
-And the odds are that many if not most of the ones that do exist probably aren’t consulted by anyone anyway.
+One of the oldest and most widely used small business scams is billing you for listing your company in an industry directory that no one else has ever heard of.
+There’s a reason for that: Many of those directories simply don’t exist.
+And the odds are that no one probably consults the ones that do exist anyway.

 Domain Name Expiration Scam

-Not all business scams target small firms.
+Not all small business scams target small firms.
 Some target all firms equally, small and large, new and established.
-One such ploy is the threat of URL expiration, also known as the domain expiration scam or domain name scam.
+One such ploy is the threat of URL expiration.
+That’s also known as a domain expiration scam or a domain name scam.

-“Your web address is about to expire if you don’t pay immediately to renew your registration,” the email sent by a scammer masquerading as an internet registrar will say.
-Or it will be sent by someone claiming to be an attorney who informs you that his client, a businessman in a foreign country (where English is hardly spoken, to make it difficult for you to confirm he even exists) has established a company that has filed a request to register your URL with his local country domain suffix instead of yours.
+An email might show up in your inbox saying something like: “Your web address is about to expire if you don’t pay immediately to renew your registration,” sent by a scammer masquerading as an internet registrar.
+Or it will be sent by someone claiming to be an attorney.
+He will inform you that his client, a businessman in a foreign country (where English is hardly spoken, to make it difficult for you to confirm he even exists) established a company that filed a request to register your URL with his local country domain suffix instead of yours.
 To prevent that, you will have to pay a large sum to purchase the local URL.

-In each case the text will say that time is off the essence and if you don’t act now you will lose your company URL in the first scenario or become entangled in complex international litigation that could affect your right to do business in that foreign country in the second.
-Rather than lose precious time and investigate, you just cough up the money and pay it as another tax-deductible business expense.
+In each case the text will say that time is of the essence and if you don’t act now you will lose your company URL.
+Or small business scams will threaten you with some complex international litigation that could affect your right to do business in that foreign country.
+Well, that sounds like a big headache that you don’t need.
+So, rather than lose precious time and investigate, you just cough up the money and pay it.
+You know you can write it off as just another tax-deductible business expense.

 Logo Trademark Expiration Scam

-Scammers who’ve done their homework have another canned email they send to businesses with new corporate logos.
-They will claim that you owe money for the trademark registration and, of course, if the debt is not paid immediately you will lose all rights to the logo.
-This scam typically focuses on smaller businesses, which most likely will not have an attorney on the staff who specializes in trademark law and who would know from the start that this is a fraud.
+Scammers who do their homework have another canned email they often send to businesses with new corporate logos.
+That email claims that you owe money for a trademark registration.
+Your new logo just happens to belong to someone else half-way around the globe.
+Of course, if you don’t pay an indemnification fee immediately you will be hit with a lawsuit.
+This scam typically focuses on smaller businesses.
+Why?
+Because most likely they will not have an attorney on their staff who specializes in trademark law and who would know how to check if the claim is valid.

-It’s not unusual for a small business to be approached by local charities like the police benevolent fund, the local volunteer fire department or ambulance service, the PTA at the closest school in the neighborhood, the local hospital, or some other worthy cause.
-Sometimes they’ll ask you to place an ad in their annual publication or next year’s calendar, or help underwrite a worthy program by making a donation.
-It’s hard to say no and it’s also a good business practice to oblige, which is why charity scams frequently make those calls themselves, impersonating representatives of those legitimate organizations.
+It’s not unusual for a small business to be approached by local charities.
+These typically include the police benevolent fund, the local volunteer fire department or ambulance service.
+Other possibilities are the PTA at the closest school in the neighborhood, the local hospital, or some other worthy cause.
+Sometimes, they’ll ask you to place an ad in their annual publication or next year’s calendar.
+Or help underwrite a worthy program by making a donation.
+It’s hard to say no and it’s also a good business practice to oblige.
+That’s why charity scams frequently make those calls themselves and impersonate representatives of those legitimate organizations.

 If you think you’ve been the victim of a small business scam, contact the fund recovery experts at MyChargeBack.